alwineinger/aqualogic_mqtt/README.md

 ## Limitations/TODOs

-There are many!
+There are several!

 * ~~Not currently possible to set a username or password for MQTT!~~
-* Currently only the Filter, Aux 1, Aux 2, and Super Chlorinate controls are exposed
+* ~~Currently only the Filter, Aux 1, Aux 2, and Super Chlorinate controls are exposed~~
-* Currently only Air/Pool/Spa Temperature, Pool/Spa Chlorinator (%), Salt Level, and Check System sensors are exposed (need to add especially system messages!)
+* ~~Currently only Air/Pool/Spa Temperature, Pool/Spa Chlorinator (%), Salt Level, and Check System sensors are exposed~~
+* System Messages are not yet supported
 * Serial failures may result in hanging—the process may not exit nor recover, and may have to be killed manually
 * Metric unit configured systems are not yet supported
 * Not yet possible to use a customized Home Assistant MQTT birth message topic or payload
 * Only one pool controller is supported per MQTT broker (please describe your setup in an issue if this affects you 🤨)
 * Others I'm forgetting
 * Others I don't know about

-Fixing several of these will require changing the command line interface, hence the warnings below.

 ### IMPORTANT: